cjsauer/genetic-sandbox/docs.md

 ### hexGrid.neighborsOf(coord) ⇒ <code>Array.Tile</code>
 Returns the Tiles that are adjacent to the Tile at the provided (x, y) coordinates.
+Will return `null` for a neighbor that doesn't exist, at the edges of the grid for example.

 **Kind**: instance method of <code>[HexGrid](#HexGrid)</code>
 **Returns**: <code>Array.Tile</code> - The array of neighboring Tiles